Skip to main content

 Why these two differ

-Always verify current fees, holdings, and returns against each fund's Product Disclosure Statement and latest Quarterly Fund Update on FMA Disclose before relying on any of this information.
+Neither fund is a KiwiSaver scheme account product based on the data presented.
+Readers should verify all figures, including fees, holdings, and returns, against the source PDS and latest Quarterly Fund Update on FMA Disclose before relying on any of this information.

 What's different at a glance